 Today, HomeServe is almost unrecognisable from the ailing business of yesteryear.
 Its customer base touches 2.3 million and is on track to reach 3 million by 2020.

 The workforce is happier, too.
 HomeServe was named Best Employer, Business Services & Supplies, in the 2016 Bloomberg employee survey and came third in Glassdoor’s UK 2017 Best Places to Work list.

 - Huge improvements in succession planning – the number of senior positions filled internally has risen from 3% in FY16 to 43% FY17 YTD

 - Overall engagement has risen from 78% in 2015 to 82% in 2016 since the programme began.

 - Specifically, leaders engagement in relation to learning and development opportunities has risen from 66% to 85% during the period the programme has run.

-We're pleased to share that this programme was shortlisted for the CIPD Best L&D Initiative - private sector.
-We wait for the final results in September 2017.
+We're pleased to share that this programme was a finalist for CIPD Best L&D Initiative - private sector.
+This programme has also been shortlisted for the Best Leadership Development Finalist in TJ Awards 2017.
+We wait for the final results in December 2017.